nadavmatalon/great_book_of_walkthroughs/README.md

 * Please let me know about any suggestions, improvements, corrections etc. that you may have :-)

-## List of Walkthroughs
+## Current Walkthroughs

-The following can be found in the "walkthroughs" folder":
+The following can be found in the "walkthroughs" folder:

 * Ruby on Rails: New Project Setup (with psql db) (Nadav & Will)